 99. The area cultivated with fruit trees increased by 87.6 percent in the Upland region between 1997 and 2007; the opposite trend was evident in the Jordan Valley (DOS, 1997, 2007).
 The increase was associated with; i) substantial changes in labour costs, the availability of water, management costs, land fragmentation and migration from rural areas; and ii) the steady increase in areas of olive orchards, which accounted for 74.0 percent of Jordan's fruit trees.
-Most of the increase occurred in dry areas that are not the optimum environment for olive orchards: these areas face the risk of soil salinization, and they depend heavily on irrigation and the availability of water and energy costs increase and the use of modern water-saving technologies remains limited.
+Most of the increase occurred in dry areas that are not the optimum environment for olive orchards: these areas face the risk of soil salinization, and they depend heavily on irrigation and the availability of water resources in the Upland region.
+These crops are hence not competitive as water and energy costs increase and the use of modern water-saving technologies remains limited.
 Other fruit crops produced in small quantities include bananas, apples, stoned fruits, citrus and date palms; investment in these is increasing.